-♦ You can use the standard exception classes

-''' int div(int i1, int i2) throw(invalid_argument) { if (i2 == 0) throw invalid_argument("Divided by 0!\n"); return i1/i2;

-This temporary object will be copied to see '''

-This temporary object will be copied to an exception object and destroyed immediately.
-At the end of the catch statement that handles this exception, the exception object will be destructed.

-You can derive your own exception class from the standard exception classes if the category matches.
+- ♦ You can use the standard exception classes int div(int i1, int i2) throw(invalid\argument) { if (i2 == 0) throw invalid\argument("Divided by 0!\n"); return i1/i2: This temporary object will be copied to an exception object and destroyed immediately.
+At the end of the catch statement that handles this exception, the exception object will be destructed. $\diamond$ You can derive your own exception class class NoGas: public runtime\error { public: from the standard exception NoGas(const string &what) throw(); classes if the category }; matches.
+NoGas::NoGas(const string &what) throw(): runtime error(what) { - ♦ Define your own exception class hierarchy: A monolithic hierarchy of exception classes works better than a forest.
+This allows all uncaught exceptions be caught by catch (exception &root\class), where root\class is a polymorphic reference, instead of catch(...) statement, inside which you can not even print the cause of error.
+28-21

+Exception Specifier (Throw List)

+♦ A function can optionally declare what it throws in exception specifiers (also called a "throw list").

 '''

-class NoGas: public runtime_error {
+class Stack {

+'''

 public:

-NoGas(const string &what) throw();

-};

-NoGas::NoGas(const string &what) throw():

-runtime_error(what) {

-}

 '''

-♦ Define your own exception class hierarchy: A monolithic hierarchy of exception classes works better than a forest.
-This allows all uncaught exceptions be caught by catch (exception &root\class), where root\class is a polymorphic reference, instead of catch(...) statement, inside which you can not even print the cause of error.
+void push(int element) throw(int, char);

+'''

+$\diamond~$ Including the throw list with the function definition

+'''

+void Stack::push(int element) throw(int, char ) {

+'''

+'''

+This is optional but in general should be provided.

+'''